 Remember That You Know Yourself Best

-Getting to know yourself can look like spending some time alone with your thoughts and feelings.
-For some people, a counselor can also guide you to discover and recognize who you are with compassion and deeper understanding.
-Often, this leads to the next step of discovering what truly makes you feel fulfilled and safe in the long run.
+If you feel that perhaps you don't know yourself as well as you should, there are some things you can do to improve this situation.
+Getting to know yourself may require spending some time alone with your thoughts and feelings.
+For some people, a counselor can also guide them to discover and recognize who they are and treat themselves with compassion and understanding.
+Often, this can lead them to the next step of discovering what truly makes them feel fulfilled and safe in the long run.

 If you feel like you really don’t know who you are, it’s not a reason to panic.
 Who we are is changing constantly, whether or not we are aware of it.
-A therapist might be able to help explore the reasons you feel this way and provide tools to help you get better connected with yourself.
+A therapist might be able to help you explore the reasons you feel this way and provide tools to help you get better connected with yourself.
 A counselor can also help identify and challenge some beliefs you hold about yourself that might be limiting you.
-By heling you figure out what your values and goals are, you'll be better equipped to recognize and manage your own needs and desires.
+By helping you figure out what your values and goals are, you'll be better equipped to recognize and manage your own needs and desires.

-Realize That Happiness Comes from Within
+Realize That Happiness Comes From Within

-Your fulfillment and sense of peace is something you can claim for yourself, no matter how someone else treats you or how you feel about yourself.
+Your fulfillment and sense of peace is something you can claim for yourself, no matter how someone else treats you.
 This doesn’t necessarily mean that someone else can’t be a source of your happiness.
-Knowing that your own sense of worth and purpose comes from within gives you the power to feel full through your own thoughts and actions, even when something or someone else isn’t perfect at the moment.
-Your significant other, your friends, and your family can actually enrich your life even more when you become more self-reliant and independent.
+Knowing that your own sense of worth and purpose comes from within gives you the power to feel whole, even when something or someone else isn’t perfect at the moment.
+Your significant other, your friends, and your family can enrich your life even more when you become more self-reliant and independent.

 If you feel or have been told you’re “clingy,” it can often feel scary to take risks, big or small.
 You may feel unsure if they will be scary or harmful, or if the person you love and look toward will disapprove.
-You may find yourself sticking to routine out of fear or uncertainty around your ability to cope with new experiences.
+You may find yourself sticking to a routine out of fear or uncertainty about your ability to cope with new experiences.

-As children, maybe you often hung onto your parent or were hesitant about new spaces or people.
-As an adult, you may still feel that impulse to run to the person who has been a comfort in the past.
-Perhaps, when you find yourself needing or wanting comfort or reassurance from someone else, think of what you can do to get it for yourself.
-Can you give yourself the permission you’re waiting for?

-Take the chance that maybe you could fulfill your own needs and desires.
+As a child, maybe you often hung onto your parent or were hesitant about new spaces or people.
+As an adult, you may still feel that impulse to run to the person who has been a comfort to you in the past.
+To change this behavioral pattern, consider this suggestion: When you find yourself needing or wanting comfort or reassurance from someone else, think of what you can do to provide it for yourself.
+Perhaps you can fulfill your own needs and desires.

-Relying on yourself by taking definite solo action to meet your own needs can be uncomfortable if you aren't used to it or don’t like doing things alone.
-By encouraging yourself in safe circumstances to explore and test your limits, you take responsibility for yourself.
-That sense of responsibility returns control to you and can bring great emotional and relationship rewards.
-You may soon feel stronger and more capable in other areas of your life as well.
+Relying on yourself by taking action to meet your own needs can be uncomfortable if you aren't used to it or don’t like doing things alone.
+By encouraging yourself to explore and test your limits in safe circumstances, you can take responsibility for yourself.
+That sense of responsibility can return control to you and can bring great emotional rewards.
+You may soon find yourself feeling stronger and more capable in other areas of your life as well.

 Examine Past Relationships

-It can be helpful sometimes to question your past’s effects on your present.
-Your own understanding about who you are and the choices you’ve made can serve to make you feel more in control.
+It can be helpful to examine your past’s effects on your present.
+Your own understanding of who you are and the choices you’ve made can serve to make you feel more in control.

-Learn How to Enjoy Time Alone
+Learn How To Enjoy Time Alone

-This can also look like suggesting an activity or plan with someone else instead of waiting for the other person to make a suggestion.
+Speaking up can also look like suggesting an activity or plan with someone else instead of waiting for the other person to make a suggestion.

 If you feel your sense of reliance on someone else is new, it can be helpful to find out what caused this change.
-It could be that you have been in a relationship with someone who has affected your behavior, or you could have been through something else that has made it more comfortable to take your cues off others.
+It could be that you have been in a relationship with someone who has affected your behavior, or you could have been through something else that has made it more comfortable to take your cues from others.